-CDC, FDA looking into risk of nerve complication after Johnson & Johnson Covid-19 vaccine - KION546
+CDC, FDA Looking Into Risk Of Nerve Complication After Johnson & Johnson COVID-19 Vaccine - KION546

-Federal health officials are investigating the possibility that Johnson & Johnson’s coronavirus vaccine might slightly raise the risk of a rare neurological complication known as Guillain-Barré syndrome, a spokesperson from the US Centers for Disease Control and Prevention said in a statement to CNN on Monday.
+The US Food and Drug Administration updated the label on Johnson & Johnson’s coronavirus vaccine Monday to warn of the possible increased risk of a rare neurological complication known as Guillain-Barré syndrome.

-The Washington Post reported the FDA is preparing to announce a new warning that links the vaccine to the syndrome.
+While the FDA said it had not established the vaccine could cause the syndrome, it noted an increase in reports of the sometimes paralyzing condition.

-CNN has reached out to Johnson & Johnson and FDA for comment.
+“Today, the FDA is announcing revisions to the vaccine recipient and vaccination provider fact sheets for the Johnson & Johnson (Janssen) COVID-19 Vaccine to include information pertaining to an observed increased risk of Guillain-Barré Syndrome (GBS) following vaccination,” it said in a statement sent to CNN.

 Even if the vaccine does raise the risk of the syndrome, it’s still better to get vaccinated against the coronavirus, the CDC stressed.

 “GBS is a neurological disorder in which the body’s immune system damages nerve cells, causing muscle weakness or in the most severe cases paralysis.
 Each year in the United States, an estimated 3,000 to 6,000 people develop GBS; it is typically triggered by a respiratory or gastrointestinal infection.
-Most people fully recover from GBS,” the CDC spokesperson said.
+Most people fully recover from GBS,” a CDC spokesperson told CNN.

-“Reports of GBS after receipt of the J&J/Janssen COVID-19 Vaccine in the Vaccine Adverse Event Reporting System (VAERS) are rare, but do likely indicate a small possible risk of this side effect following this vaccine.
-Around 100 preliminary reports of GBS have been detected in VAERS after 12.8 million doses of J&J/Janssen COVID-19 Vaccine administered.
-These cases have largely been reported about two weeks after vaccination and mostly in males, many aged 50 years and older.”
+“Reports of GBS after receipt of the J&J/Janssen COVID-19 Vaccine in the Vaccine Adverse Event Reporting System (VAERS) are rare, but do likely indicate a small possible risk of this side effect following this vaccine,” the spokesperson added.

 “In the United States, nearly all COVID-19 hospitalizations and deaths are now occurring in unvaccinated people.
 The risk of severe adverse events after COVID-19 vaccination remains rare.
 Everyone age 12 years and older is recommended to receive a COVID-19 vaccine,” the statement said.